Last words say a lot about people and their attitude towards Life. I have some firm favourites, and if you know any other good ones, send an email to

 - RAMON MARIA NARVAEZ, Spanish general

-- LAWRENCE OATES, member of Robert F. Scott’s fatal expedition to the South Pole, before lighting his pipe and walking into a blizzard (due to his physical condition he delayed the group)
+- LAWRENCE OATES, member of Robert F. Scott’s fatal expedition to the South Pole, before lighting his pipe

 - JOHN SEDGWICK, US general